Finding a profitable niche

 Dent Global has an accelerator program helping small business owners find their niche through their 5P Program.
 Pitch, Publish, Products, Profile and Partnership.

 How to rate your progress as a Key Person of influence in your niche.

 The KPI Scorecard is a quiz you can take to see where you fit in your niche

 - Take the free KPI Scorecard

 2. Taki Moore

-Listen to Taki Moore talking about picking a niche for coaches, but this is valid for a lot of businesses.
+Listen to Taki Moore talk about picking a niche for coaches.
+This is valid for other businesses too.